 In 1976-77 he held the positions of Co-Principal Horn with the Orquesta Filarmónica de la UNAM (México) and Principal Horn with the Chamber Orchestra of México City.
 In the summer of 1977 he joined the International Youth Orchestra in Bayreuth, Germany and in the same month became principal horn with the Hof Symphony Orchestra.
 During his tenure there he co-founded Germany’s premier brass quintet Rekkenze Brass and performed as soloist in the horn concertos of Mozart and Strauss.
 In 1980 he was appointed Associate Principal Horn with the Sydney Symphony Orchestra, a position in which he served until his retirement in 2012.
 He has made numerous recordings for the Australian Broadcasting Corporation as a soloist, chamber musician and principal horn, and in 1981 together with his SSO colleagues he founded the Australian Brass Quintet.
 In 2000 he toured with Barbra Streisand as Principal Horn of the Sydney International Orchestra.
 Live video broadcasts of many of his performances as principal horn can be viewed here on Youtube.

 He has edited horn études for the I.M.C in New York and published his own studies and brass chamber music through 3-C Musikverlag in Bochum, Germany.
 He has given horn master classes at the Juilliard School, Salzburg Mozarteum, Curtis Institute, University of Illinois, the Chopin University of Music in Warsaw, the Conservatorio Esteban Salas in Santiago, Cuba, and the Conservatorium of Matanzas, Cuba.
 His students hold positions in professional orchestras in several countries.
-In addition to private teaching he has been horn tutor at Sydney's St. Andrew's Cathedral School since 2006 and at The King's School since 2014.
+In addition to private teaching he has been horn tutor at Sydney's St. Andrew's Cathedral School since 2006, and taught horn at The King's School from 2014-18.
 He is an endorsing artist for the Conn model 8D French Horn through the Conn-Selmer Centerstage program.

 He studied conducting with Michael Gielen at the Salzburg Mozarteum from 1990-1992,